Creator: Marilyn Monroe

 - Marilyn Maneuver: The Trope Namer, courtesy of The Seven Year Itch.

-- Method Acting: At the 50s, she started attending Lee Strasberg's Actor's Studio and annoyed several directors with her personally selected acting coach appearing on set and directing her instead of the film-makers.
+- Method Acting: In 1955, she started attending Lee Strasberg's Actor's Studio and annoyed several directors with her personally selected acting coach appearing on set and directing her instead of the film-makers.
 Several commentators note that this stemmed from her self-imposed insecurity of wanting to break from her stereotypical "dumb blonde" image but they also state that her underrated talent as a "natural actress" was hampered by the Method training.
 Her husband Arthur Miller in an interview with Peter Bogdanovich note blamed the Method for her addiction to sleeping pills and eventual death.

 - Ms. Fanservice: Often cast as such.